 Martin Shellard : Guitar on Hattusha and Van Dusen Green

 Peter Grenader has an enduring history in electronic music.
-Studying composition at CalArts with Morton Subotnick, his work has been performed throughout the USA and Europe -- winning the Virginia Commonwealth EAM Festival and the Periòdic Experimental Music Festival in Barcelona.
+Studying composition at CalArts with Morton Subotnick, Barry Schrader as well as Milton Babbitt, Vladimir Ussachevsy Gordon Mumma, Hall Budd and his work has been performed throughout the USA and Europe -- winning the Virginia Commonwealth EAM Festival and the Periòdic Experimental Music Festival in Barcelona.
 Past collaborations include Analoglive (with Alessandro Cortini of Nine Inch Nails, Coil/Elizabeth Fraser synthesist Thighpaulsandra, film composer Gary Chang, Chas Smith and Richard Devine), zZyzx Society (with Jill Fraser and featuring Chas Smith, Thighpaulsandra and Tool's Danny Carey) and The Third Ear (with Shiro Fujioka and Doug Lynner).
 He was featured in the Patch CV Modular Revolution documentary series, Darwin Gross' Art + Music + Technology ep.
 208 and Data Cult Audio vol. 0106.
-Past releases include Secret Life on Coda Recordings, The zZyzx Society on ZSR Records, Patch.CV Two on Organic Records and POV on ZSR Records.
+Past releases include Secret Life on Coda Recordings, zZyzx Society on ZSR Records, Patch.CV Two on Organic Records and POV on ZSR Records.

 Miles Richmond is a Hollywood trained composer/arranger with a long tenure in music production with Tuesday Productions including cues for Budweiser, Disney, Ford, American Airlines, CBS Sports, Target, KFC, Chevrolet among others.
 Previous released collaborations include Tugruvu, which integrated sampled NYC street interviews and found sound with electronic forth world rhythmic/ambient elements in the spirit of Jon Hassell, and 8 albums with Komla Amoaku - founder and director of the National Theatre of Ghana in Accra, West Africa.

 Steve Roach is a leading American pioneer in the evolution of ambient/electronic music.
-Grammy nominated in 2018 and 2019 consecutively, his career spans 4 decades and nearly 200 releases including Structures from Silence, Dreamtime return and Mysrtic Chords& & Sacred Spaces parts 1-4.
+Grammy nominated in 2018 and 2019 consecutively, his career spans 4 decades and nearly 200 releases including Structures from Silence, Dreamtime Return and Mystic Chords & Sacred Spaces parts 1-4.
 Drawing from a vast, unique and deeply personal authenticity, his works are fueled by the momentum of a lifetime dedicated to the soundcurrent.
 Roach is an artist operating at the pinnacle of his artform, driven by a passion, unbroken focus and time-suspending spaces reflecting his spiritual home in Arizona to the fire-breathing,sequencer-driven rhythmic-tribal expressions woven from all things electric and organic, this innovative world of sound has been nourished by years of transcendent concerts worldwide.
-Capturing peak moments as they occur in his Timeroom studio, he creates a sonic experiencce that breathes emotion and vital life energy to an ever-growing worldwide audience.
+Capturing peak moments as they occur in his Timeroom Studio, he creates a sonic experiencce that breathes emotion and vital life energy to an ever-growing worldwide audience.
+Website

 Martin Shellard is a British guitarist and ex-member of the band Thunderstick and a long-time collaborator with Thighpaulsandra.
 He has played guitar for Elizabeth Fraser, Warshow Angels, Waterfront, Magenta, Jay Aston and The Simpsons for the song "The Ten Commandments of Bart" on the album The Yellow Album.
 His transcriptions of notable guitar parts including those of The Grateful Dead, Eric Clapton, Carlos Santana, Iron Maiden, Paul Simon and been published 160 times in 265 different publications.